soap-tastes-ok/thermo-ml/README.rst

 .. contents::

-Thermodynamics powered with Machine Learning.
+Thermodynamics powered by Machine Learning.

 What is Thermo-ML?
 ------------------